-This location's IACUC of record was reviewed on this date and confirmed to be fulfilling all regulatory responsibilities, as defined below.
-A checked box indicates the committee's compliance. □ 14 ACUC Membership complies with 9 CFR 2.31(a)(b) and 2.33(a)(3). he committee has at least 3 members appointed by the highest ranking location official, including l) a nonaffiliated member representing the general public's interests; (2) a veterinarian; and (3) a Chair. he IACUC conducts animal program reviews and facility inspections at least once every months in accordance with 9 CFR 2.31(c)(1-3). m di fo the review is conducted by at least 2 IACUC members, and documented as a report that (1) includes innority views; (2) identifies departures from regulations or standards, with reasons for departures; (3) istinguishes significant from minor deficiencies; (4) provides reasonable and specific plans/dates/schedules or corrections of deficiencies; (5) has been reviewed and signed by a majority of IACUC members; and (6) is abmitted to the Institutional Official. he IACUC reviews proposed research activities involving animals in accordance with CFR 2.31(c), 2.31(d)(1-5), and 2.31(e). • Every member is provided with a complete list of activities under review in advance. • Any member can request for a specific proposal to be reviewed by the full committee.
-Approval is required before research can be initiated, and must be re-reviewed at least annually as long as the research is in progress. • Members with potential conflicts are recused and do not vote during the review and approval process. pproved protocols include assurances and/or statements, as required by 9 CFR 2.31(d)(1) and .31(e).
+Location: Forage-Animal Production Research Unit; Lexington, KY 08/17/2017 Date: - - ion's IACUC of record was reviewed on this date and confirmed ilities, as defined below.
+A checked box indicates the committe ✓ IACU C Membership complies with 9 CFR 2.31(a)(b) and 2.33(a)(3). committee has at least 3 members appointed by the highest ranking location official, including nonaffiliated member representing the general public's interests; (2) a veterinarian; and (3) a Chair.
+The 6 mc IACUC conducts animal program reviews and facility inspections on the in accordance with 9 CFR 2.31(c)(1-3). at least or nce every minority views; (2) identifies departures from regulations or standards, with reasons for departures; (3) distinguishes significant from minor deficiencies; (4) provides reasonable and specific plans/dates/schedules for corrections of deficiencies; (5) has been reviewed and signed by a majority of IACUC members; and (6) is submitted to the Institutional Official.

+The review is conducted by at least 2 IACUC members, and documented as a report that (1) includes

+The IACUC reviews proposed research activities involving animals in accordance with 9 CFR 2.31(c), 2.31(d)(1-5), and 2.31(e).

+- Every member is provided with a complete list of activities under review in advance. - Any member can request for a specific proposal to be reviewed by the full committee. - Approval is required before research can be initiated, and must be re-reviewed at least annually as long as the research is in progress. - Members with potential conflicts are recused and do not vote during the review and approval process.

+Approved protocols include assurances and/or statements, as required by 9 CFR 2.31(d)(1) and 2.31(e).